On the Town (cast album): Reviews

 Eric Salzman reviewed the album in Stereo Review in March 1994.
 On the Town, he wrote, was a "wonderful piece of vintage New Yorkana, and the star-studded new recording led by Michael Tilson Thomas is fully worthy of it".
 Some historians regarded the work as revolutionary, but this was not really the case.
 It was not the first musical to be so complex, so mocking or so warm-hearted, or to borrow the structure of a revue.
 What distinguished it from other musicals of its era was not its form but its ingredients, and the way in which they had been combined.
 Bernstein had taken swing, jazz, the blues and the styles of Prokofiev, Stravinsky and Weill and fused them with a skill and energy that were peculiarly his own.

 Like Bernstein himself, Michael Tilson Thomas was an amphibian who belonged as much to popular genres as to art music.
 His cast was just as much of a mixture.
 Among its truants from the opera house were Frederica von Stade, "hilarious" as a professor of anthropology; Evelyn Lear, "certainly a dilly" as Madame Dilly, a "No sex, girls" singing teacher; and Samuel Ramey as an (admittedly incongruous) dock worker.
 From the other side of the musical divide, Cleo Laine was a night-club singer and Tyne Daly, "the quintessential (if somewhat breathless) belting Broadway babe", played the central role of Hildy, the "predatory" taxi driver.
 In some other music theatre projects, operatic luminaries had sounded miscast, and it had to be admitted that Daly's singing was obviously different from that of her classically trained colleagues.
 But somehow Tilson Thomas's eclectic assembly of talents together made up "an idiomatic ensemble that's perfectly at home with those crafty Bernstein rhythms and vocal lines and that works together seamlessly".

-The show had many well known songs - "Carried away", "Lonely town" and "New York, New York", for axample - but its finest passages were its purely orchestral numbers.
+The show had many well known songs, such as, "Carried Away", "Lonely Town" and "New York, New York", but was regarded by reviewers for its orchestral numbers.
 Half a century had not staled them, and the London Symphony Orchestra played them as convincingly as Americans would have done.
 Tilson Thomas elicited "maximum energy and punch" from his coworkers.
 There was admittedly something "cockeyed" about the album's marriage of opposites, and it inevitably had some tiny glitches that would have been edited out of a studio recording.
 But all in all, the disc worked "brilliantly", and it was a pleasure to hear On the Town "so well performed, recorded and mixed".